Informfully/Challenges/newsimages25/images/README.md

 * **SMALL_GROUPED_BY_TEAM**: 39 group submissions, each covering the 30 images from the small subtask 1 (more or less identical to SMALL_GROUPED_BY_ARTICLE)
 * **LARGE_GROUPED_BY_TEAM**: 26 group submissions, each covering up to 8,500 images from the large subtask 2 (contains everything from LARGE_GROUPED_BY_ARTICLE as well as the remaining 8,450 images not featured in the evaluation)

-Below is an overview of all participating teams and their submitted runs for Subtask 1 and Subtask 2 (please find the image submissions in the respective 'subtask_1' and 'subtask_2' folders).
+Below is an overview of all participating teams and their submitted runs for Subtask 1 and Subtask 2 (please find the image submissions in the 'subtask_1' and 'subtask_2' folders, respectively).
-The images are provided together with the ratings of the human evaluators (the leaderboard is shown below, the ratings can be found as CSV-files in 'evaluation').
+The images are provided with the ratings of the human evaluators (the leaderboard is shown below; the ratings are available as CSV files in 'evaluation').

 ## Participating Teams